The Bella Foundation, Inc.

 Section 4.
 The Secretary shall issue notices of all directors meetings, and shall attend and keep minutes of the same; shall have charge of the records and papers; shall attest with his/her signature all written contracts of the corporation, and shall perform all other duties as are incident to his/her office.

 Section 5.
-The Treasurer shall have custody of all money and securities of the corporation and shall give bond, if required by the directors, in such sum and with such sureties as the directors may require, conditioned upon the faithful performance of the duties of his/her office.
-He/she may sign checks of the corporation; shall keep regular books of account and shall submit them, together with all his/her vouchers, receipts, accounts, records, and other papers, to the directors for their examination and approval as often as they may require; and shall perform all such other duties as are incident to his/her office.
+The Treasurer shall have custody of all financial information of the corporation conditioned upon the faithful performance of the duties of his/her office.
+He/she shall keep regular books of account and shall submit them, together with all his/her vouchers, receipts, accounts, records, and other papers, to the directors for their examination and approval as often as they may require; and shall perform all such other duties as are incident to his/her office.

 Section 6.
 At any time, an officer of The Bella Foundation may occupy more than one position at a time, i.e. that of Secretary or Treasure.
 However, the President cannot assume the responsibilities of the Vice President and vice versa.